proudot/u-track-PMMS/README.md

 # Usage

-The approach is implemented on to of the flexible u-track framework in Matlab.
+The approach is implemented on top of the flexible u-track platform in Matlab.
 Please see the scriptUsage folder for examples.

-Tested with Matlab 2013-2016b.
+Tested with Matlab from  2013 to 2016b.

 # Manuscript